 Baracoa, Cuba’s oldest Spanish settlement, is slightly different than any other Cuban city.
-It’s located in a municipality of Guantánamo Province, very close to the eastern tip of Cuba.
-Much higher amount of rainfall, makes it the region of lush, almost subtropical vegetation.
+It’s located in the municipality of Guantánamo Province, very close to the eastern tip of the island.
+Its higher amount of rainfall makes this a region of lush, almost subtropical vegetation.
 After all, Baracoa is all about cocoa and coconut plantations and their products.
 Despite being hard to reach, it shouldn’t be missed on any Cuban trip, even if you only have one day of time to spend there.
-You can explore cocoa and coconut plantations, enjoy the taste of Baracoa cuisine, spend an afternoon at the beach and still have a plenty of time for learning some salsa moves at night.
+You can explore the cocoa and coconut plantations, enjoy the taste of Baracoa cuisine, spend an afternoon at the beach and still have plenty of time to learn some salsa moves at night.

 What’s the best time to visit Baracoa?

 Baracoa weather tends not to change much during the year.
-The annual average temperature is around 26 ºC and it doesn’t get much higher or lower than that.
-With more than 180 rainy days and high humidity Baracoa’s rainy season seems to be endless.
+The annual average temperature is around 26ºC, and the daily temperature doesn’t get much higher or lower than that.
+With more than 180 rainy days and high humidity, Baracoa’s rainy season seems to be endless.

 What’s good to know about Baracoa?

-Baracoa was first visited by Christopher Colombus in 1492 and then founded by the first governor of Cuba, Diego Velázquez de Cuéllar, in 1511.
-It was the oldest Spanish settlement on the island and the first capital of Cuba.
-It’s surrounded by a wide mountain range on one side, and by the Bay of Honey on the other, which makes it quite isolated from the rest of the country.
+Baracoa was first visited by Christopher Colombus in 1492 and founded by the first governor of Cuba, Diego Velázquez de Cuéllar, in 1511.
+It is the oldest Spanish settlement on the island and was the first capital of Cuba.
+It’s surrounded by a wide mountain range on one side and the Bay of Honey on the other, which makes it quite isolated from the rest of the country.